FooSoft/vfs/README.md

 deletions) are stored in a JSON file next to the version root.
 Although VFS provides a mechanism for enumerating and mounting specific snapshots, the user is capable of browsing the version data directly if they choose to do so.

-Golang was selected as the language of choice for this project as it combines the performance and safety of a compiled language without sacrificing the readability and maintainability of a high level scripting language such as Python.
+Go was selected as the language of choice for this project as it combines the performance and safety of a compiled language without sacrificing the readability and maintainability of a high level scripting language such as Python.
-Furthermore, the fact that Golang programs are statically linked ensures that binaries will be compatible between various Linux distribution; recompilation is not required.
+Furthermore, the fact that Go programs are statically linked ensures that binaries will be compatible between various Linux distribution; recompilation is not required.

 ## Installation ##